 Cultural reality: The legal framework and the lived reality actually match here.
 Toronto is one of the most ethnically diverse cities on the planet, and that diversity extends to genuine acceptance of LGBTQ+ people across most of the city.
 You're not navigating a gap between law and culture — the culture arrived first and the law caught up.

 PDA comfort: In The Village, the Entertainment District, Kensington Market, Queen West, and Yorkville, same-sex PDA draws zero attention.
 Holding hands, kissing, being visibly together — nobody is watching, and that's the whole point.
-In the outer suburban boroughs like Scarborough or North Etobicoke, queer visibility is lower and you should exercise normal situational awareness, especially at night, but outright hostility is rare.
+In the outer suburban boroughs like Scarborough or North Etobicoke, LGBTQ+ visibility is lower and you should exercise normal situational awareness, especially at night, but outright hostility is rare.

 Pride Toronto: It happens the last weekend of June and it is not a small civic event — it's one of the largest Pride festivals in North America, drawing over a million people.
 The main parade is Sunday, the Dyke March is Saturday, and the Trans March is Friday.
 If you're planning to attend, book your hotel before January or be prepared to commute from Mississauga.
 Full details at Pride Toronto.

-Community resources: The 519 Community Centre on Church Street has a public noticeboard and drop-in services that are genuinely useful even for short-term visitors — it's where you find out what's actually happening in queer Toronto this week, not what was on a blog two years ago.
+Community resources: The 519 Community Centre on Church Street has a public noticeboard and drop-in services that are genuinely useful even for short-term visitors — it's where you find out what's actually happening in gay Toronto this week, not what was on a blog two years ago.
 Egale Canada is the national LGBTQ2+ human rights organization, and Hassle Free Clinic offers confidential sexual health services.

 What it actually feels like on the ground